"I've had enough. I really need a change!"

 Eventually, I moved into sales management and loved 'coaching' my sales teams and partners.

 Startups are an exciting place to work.
 There is less politics than at larger companies, and you can really make a difference.
 I learned a lot, helping new companies set up successful sales channels around the world.
 I loved working with people and building a team.
-I loved the energy and adrenalin rush of success.
+I loved the energy and adrenaline rush of success.
 I was proud of my accomplishments.

 But I paid a price.
 I worked around the clock, day and night and often on weekends.
 Some of you probably know the routine, especially other career Moms.